m1guelch/install-docker/README.md

-Automated script for Docker and Docker compose installation on Debian 12
+Docker and Docker compose simple installation
 ==================

-This repository provides a script that installs both Docker and Docker compose on a Debian 12 server.
+This repository provides an automated script that installs both Docker and Docker compose on a Debian 12 server.

 # Usage